TechnionTDK/jbs-mekorot-android/README.md

 - App dimensions on specific UI elements can be tweaked form values/dimens.xml.

 # Creating new Queries
-In order to create new Queries, you will first have to add your query to JBSQueries.java and also have a look at any of the async classes.
+In order to create and execute new Queries, you will first have to add your query to JBSQueries.java and afterwards have a look at any of the async classes aforementioned.
 (Thorough explanation below of the doInBackground method - mind the comments)

 	ArrayList<String> queryResults = new ArrayList<>();